aviggiano/redis-roaring/README.md

 $ redis-cli
 # add numbers from 1 util 100 to test roaring bitmap
 127.0.0.1:6379> r.setrange test 1 100
+# if the key `test` exists and is a roaring bitmap type, append these numbers
+# if the key `test` does not exist, add to an new roaring bitmap

 # get all the int numbers
 127.0.0.1:6379> R.GETINTARRAY test

 # fill up the roaring bitmap, then don't use the `R.GETINTARRAY`
-# because you need 2^32*4bytes memory and a long lang time
+# because you need 2^32*4bytes memory and a long long time
 127.0.0.1:6379> R.SETFULL test

-# bu you can use `R.RANGEINTARRAY` to get numbers from 100 to 1000
+# but you can use `R.RANGEINTARRAY` to get numbers from 100 to 1000
 127.0.0.1:6379> R.RANGEINTARRAY test 100 1000

 # you can append numbers to an existed roaring bitmap